sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fstransform</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tool for in-place file-system conversion without backup
+Short desc    : Tool for in-place file-system conversion without backup
 URL          : https://github.com/cosmos72/fstransform
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : fstransform is a tool to change a file-system from one format
+Descript     : fstransform is a tool to change a file-system from one format
              : to another, for example from jfs/xfs/reiser to ext2/ext3/ext4,
              : in-place and without the need for backup.
 ```